FraterCCCLXIII/panentheon/docs/lineage.md

 Universal Panentheism is inherently trans-traditional, recognizing that the expressions of divine truth—through both Logos (reason, order) and Eros (love, creativity)—manifest across many cultures and religious traditions.
 This inclusive philosophy supports religious pluralism, affirming that no single tradition holds exclusive access to the divine or the ultimate truth, which would be an inversion of the true relationship of religion to the divine.
 Instead, it honors the collective contributions of saints, sages, philosophers, and enlightened beings from diverse spiritual lineages as part of our shared human heritage.
 Together, these voices have helped humanity articulate and investigate the nature of reality, weaving a rich, interconnected tapestry of wisdom that transcends doctrinal boundaries while revealing the deeper, universal dimensions of existence.
 This list does not represent a list of saints in the Christian sense, or a list of enlightened beings in the Buddhist or Hindu sense.

+### Legendary Period (16th - 8th Century BCE)

+#### **Cadmus (mythological figure, traditionally dated to c.
+1500-1200 BCE)**
+Cadmus was a legendary Phoenician prince credited with introducing the **Phoenician alphabet** to Greece.
+This act of introducing writing played a significant role in the intellectual development of the ancient world, laying the groundwork for the preservation and dissemination of philosophical texts.
+Though not necessarily a philosopher his contribution had a profound impact on the evolution of knowledge and ideas.

+#### **Linus (mythological, traditionally dated to c.
+1400-1200 BCE)**
+Linus is another legendary figure, often mentioned in Greek mythology as a poet and musician.
+He was sometimes considered a teacher of Orpheus and Heracles and was associated with early musical and poetic traditions that played a significant role in shaping the Greek understanding of harmony, music, and order, which would later inform philosophical ideas about cosmic order.

+#### **Tiresias (mythological figure, traditionally dated to c.
+1400-1200 BCE)**
+A blind prophet of Thebes, Tiresias appears in numerous Greek myths and is known for his wisdom and ability to see the future.
+Though mythological, his role as a seer and advisor to kings reflects early Greek ideas about divine knowledge, prophecy, and the human relationship with fate and the gods.

+#### **Minos (mythological figure, traditionally dated to c.
+1400-1200 BCE)**
+Minos, the king of Crete, is considered a legendary lawgiver whose legal and moral system formed the basis for what later Greek thinkers would consider ideal governance.
+Though his existence is debated, Minos was considered a symbol of divine justice and the social order, prefiguring later Greek thoughts on law and morality.

+#### **Eumolpus (mythological, traditionally dated to c.
+1300-1200 BCE)**
+Eumolpus is a legendary Thracian king and a founder of the **Eleusinian Mysteries**, which were religious rites central to Greek spirituality.
+The Mysteries focused on the promise of life after death and personal transformation, influencing later philosophical speculation on the soul, particularly in **Plato’s** thought.

+#### **Orpheus (mythological, traditionally dated to c.
+1300-1100 BCE)**
+Orpheus is a legendary figure from Greek mythology, often considered a prophet and mystic.
+He is attributed with the founding of Orphism, a mystery religion that emphasized the immortality of the soul, reincarnation, and salvation through ritual purification.
+The Orphic Hymns and Orphic Fragments reflect early ideas about the cosmos, the divine, and the soul's journey, themes that would later appear in Pythagorean and Platonic philosophy.

+#### **Musaeus (mythological, traditionally dated to c. ?)**
+A semi-legendary figure, Musaeus is often linked to Orpheus and is sometimes considered his disciple.
+He was reputed to be a poet and seer, and his name is associated with early religious and mystical teachings, particularly concerning initiation rites and the immortality of the soul.
+Musaeus' teachings contributed to the religious and ethical ideas that predate formal Greek philosophy.

+#### **Midas (mythological figure, traditionally dated to c.
+1200-1100 BCE)**
+King Midas is famous for the myth of the **Midas touch**, but he was also considered a wise ruler and judge.
+His connection to early mythological stories dealing with wealth, power, and ethical responsibility influenced early thinking about morality and fate.

+#### **Homer (c.
+8th Century BCE)**
+The ancient Greek epic poet Homer is credited with composing the Iliad and the Odyssey, two foundational texts of Western literature.
+Though not a philosopher, his epics explore themes of fate, moral virtue, human nature, and the relationship between gods and humans.
+These works contributed to the early Greek worldview and would influence later philosophical discussions about ethics, justice, and the nature of reality.

+#### **Hesiod (c.
+700 BCE)**
+Hesiod was an early Greek poet whose works Theogony and Works and Days explore the origins of the gods (cosmogony), human life, justice, and morality.
+Theogony describes the genealogies of the gods and the creation of the universe, while Works and Days deals with ethical conduct and the hardships of life, offering early reflections on human existence and divine justice.

+#### **Pittacus of Mytilene (c.
+640-568 BCE)**
+A general and statesman from Mytilene, on the island of Lesbos, Pittacus was famous for his role in securing peace for his city-state and promoting justice.
+His saying was, *"Know when to act."*

+#### **Pittacus of Mytilene (c.
+640-568 BCE)**
+A general and statesman from Mytilene, on the island of Lesbos, Pittacus was famous for his role in securing peace for his city-state and promoting justice.
+His saying was, *"Know when to act."*

+#### **Solon (c.
+630–560 BCE)**
+Solon was a legendary Athenian statesman, lawmaker, and one of the **Seven Sages of Greece**.
+He is credited with laying the foundation for democracy in Athens and for his efforts to curb the excesses of the aristocracy.
+Solon’s reforms and ethical maxims about justice and equality were an essential precursor to later philosophical discussions on justice, virtue, and governance.

+#### **Periander (c.
+627–585 BCE)**
+One of the **Seven Sages of Greece**, Periander was the tyrant of Corinth and known for his wisdom in governance.
+His sayings, like those of the other sages, contributed to the early formation of Greek moral and political philosophy.
+He was known for promoting the ideas of moderation and order in ruling a state.

+#### **Periander of Corinth (c.
+625-585 BCE)**
+Periander was the tyrant of Corinth, and although his rule was strict, he was considered one of the wise men of his age.
+He is attributed with the saying, *"Forethought in all things."*

+#### **Epimenides (c.
+600 BCE)**
+Epimenides was a semi-legendary figure from Crete, often associated with mystical and religious practices.
+He is considered one of the **Seven Sages of Greece** and is known for introducing spiritual purification rituals to Athens.
+Epimenides' thoughts on purification and his famous "Liar Paradox" are early examples of philosophical inquiry into truth and logic.

 ---

 ### Pre-Socratic Philosophers (7th - 5th Century BCE)